Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 # Architecture

-The architecture diagram shows various Azure services services that are deployed by [IT Anomaly Insights Solution](https://gallery.cortanaintelligence.com/solutiontemplate/c0cc7d49409b4be99fa99dcf8ccba98b) using [Cortana Intelligence Quick Start](https://start.cortanaintelligence.com), and how they are connected to each other in the end to end solution.
+The architecture diagram shows various Azure services services that are deployed by [IT Anomaly Insights Solution](https://gallery.cortanaintelligence.com/solutiontemplate/c0cc7d49409b4be99fa99dcf8ccba98b) using [Cortana Intelligence Solutions](https://start.cortanaintelligence.com), and how they are connected to each other in the end to end solution.
 The deployed Azure services include Storage, Event Hubs, Stream Analytics, HDInsight, Data Factory, Azure SQL DB, Application Insights and [Anomaly Detection API](https://datamarket.azure.com/dataset/aml_labs/anomalydetection).

 ![IT Anomaly Insights Pipeline Architecture](https://az712634.vo.msecnd.net/solutiontemplates/IT_Operations_Insights_Preconfigured_Solution/Anomaly_detection_Topology1.png)